 The flexibility also applies to the current process to request a replacement certificate.

 Disruption to employment

-Where apprentices are furloughed (granted a leave of absence), they are permitted to continue with their training where their provider can continue to deliver this remotely.
+Where apprentices are furloughed, they are permitted to continue with their training where their training provider can continue to deliver this remotely.

 Where apprentices are placed on unpaid leave (not furloughed), or where the nature of their employment changes and no longer supports their apprenticeship, the apprentice, employer and training provider should consider whether a break in learning would be appropriate.
 (See section above on breaks in learning.)

-Apprenticeship funding rules already make provision for apprentices who are made redundant, so that wherever possible, they can continue their apprenticeship and proceed to EPA.
-(See P271-P273 in the funding rules for main providers 2019 to 2020 for further details).
+Apprenticeship funding rules already make provision for apprentices who are made redundant so that, wherever possible, they can continue their apprenticeship and proceed to EPA.
+(See P271-P273 in the funding rules for main providers 2019 to 2020 and P290 – P291 in the funding rules for main providers 2020 to 2021 for further details).

-Where an apprentice is made redundant, the training provider must support the apprentice to find another employer.
-In instances where a significant number of apprentices are made redundant (for example, because a large employer faces difficulties), the ESFA will attempt to provide exceptional practical support to the apprentices and training providers to secure alternative employers for the individuals.
-It is hoped that the government’s substantial package of financial support for business will prevent such significant redundancies, but we will keep arrangements under review and consider whether there are circumstances in which the ESFA may need to provide additional support to apprentices and training providers.
+Where an apprentice is made redundant, the main provider must support the apprentice to find another employer.
+In instances where a significant number of apprentices are made redundant (e.g. because a large employer faces difficulties), the ESFA will attempt to provide exceptional practical support to the apprentices and training providers to secure alternative employers for the individuals.

-A furloughed employee can take part in volunteer work or training, as long as it does not provide services to or generate revenue for or on behalf of the employer.
+When an employee is furloughed they can take part in volunteer work or training, as long as it does not provide services to or generate revenue for or on behalf of the employer.
 Training in this context includes apprenticeship off-the-job training.

 Support for apprentices